 On the death of his father, Tim Webber returns to his childhood village in Somerset to find something sinister is disturbing the idyllic peace of the villagers.
 As people disappear and gruesome body parts mount, the horrific truth emerges that crocodiles are hunting on the moors.
 As suspicion escalates, Tim is on the hook to make amends for his tragic teenage mistake years before.
 Written by

 I was an extra in this film and have seen it twice at private showings.
 Firstly, I doubt that an abundance of Oscars will be handed out for the film (although the sound was pretty good).
 The actors, despite some having a natural Liverpool / Yorkshire / Lancashire accents, could speak fluently in the required English West-Country accent (something I have been trying to do for the last thirty four years)!
 What is brilliant about the story is that it is out of the ordinary.
 Having slept mostly through "Turner", wondered how anyone could think up a story such as "Gravity", I have also now become tired of "Game Boy Movies".
 For those wondering, "Game Boy Movies" are for the lazy game boy player - you don't need to push the buttons as it is done for you on screen.
 Taking this into account, "The Hatching" is a brilliant release.
 A "Horror/Comedy", it connects with the ordinary person - you and me in a horror situation and therefore something that everyone can relate to.
 Although there are a couple of OMG moments in it, the horror is based more or less the same as seen in "Hot Fuzz" (a sort of tongue-in-cheek affair).
 You can be laughing one minute and jumping out of your seat the next.
 It is "Shakespearian" in that it has two plots.
 Filmed on the Somerset Levels just before the floods, it should hopefully help to put that area back on the map again.
-They used four real crocodiles and two mechanical ones (fortunately I did not see the real ones).
 Originally targeted at the 15 to 25 age group, I have seen it played to an audience of the 55+ brigade and it got a great reception.
 A low budget film, it was directed by Mike Anderson, a great "people person" who formed a great bond with both actors and crew and deserves huge success for this effort.
 No doubt, because it is low budget, it will have its critics, but in my view, it is well worth going to see - excellent entertainment.

 14 of 59 people found this review helpful.